GM-CSF for Peripheral Arterial Disease

 The trial does not specify if you need to stop taking your current medications.
 However, you must be on stable medical therapy for atherosclerosis and statin therapy for at least 2-3 months before joining.
 If you are taking immunosuppressant drugs, you cannot participate.

-Is GM-CSF safe for humans?
+Is there any evidence suggesting that GM-CSF is likely to be safe for humans?

 Arshed Quyyumi, MD